Jarvistonychen/16824-HW-Tensorflow-classification/README.md

 # 16824-HW-Tensorflow-classification
-16824 homework: image classification with Tensorflow
+16824 Visual Learning and Recognition: image classification with Tensorflow